 The CRB Task Force presented their recommendations to the City Council in September 2021, and then those recommendations were passed to the City Administration for their further review and analysis.
-Mayor Stoney's Office hired VCU Professor Dr. Will Pelfrey, who is an expert in police policy and administration, in September 2021 to review and build upon the CRB Task Force Report and to conduct his own research and analysis in the development of a CRB in Richmond.
-Dr. Pelfrey was a member of the Mayor's Task Force on Reimagining Public Safety and has assisted communities across the country in the establishment of CRBs.
+Mayor Stoney's Office hired VCU Professor Dr. Will Pelfrey, who is an expert in police policy and administration, in September 2021 to review and build upon the CRB Task Force

-Page 2 of 3
+Page 2 of 2